wttech/aet/documentation/src/main/wiki/Dictionary.md

 implementations of jobs that can perform a particular task (e.g. collect screenshots, compare sources, validate a page against *W3C HTML5*).

 *AET Maven Plugin*
-a default client application for the AET system that is used to trigger the execution of the *Test Suite*.
+a default client application for the AET system that was used to trigger the execution of the *Test Suite*.

-*Amazon Web Services*
-cloud computing services where the AET environment can be deployed to.
+The Plugin has been deprecated and will be no longer supported.

 *Apache Karaf*
 see *Karaf*.

 *Artifact*
 usually used in the context of a small piece of data, the result of some operation (e.g. a collected screenshot or a list of *W3C HTML5* validation errors).

-*AWS*
-see *Amazon Web Services*.

 *Baseline*
 a snapshot of the page, stored in a file, against which future versions will be compared.
 It is called also a **Pattern**.